Best time to visit Mexico

 • Festival Internacional Cervantino, mid-Oct.
 Guanajuato’s big, two-and-a-half-week music fest, dates back to the 1970s.
 Every October, it brings together Mexican marimba legends, French jazz artists, choral music from England and international dance troupes.

 • The Day of the Dead (All Saints’/Souls’ Day, and its eve) Nov 1–2.
 This event, for many, determines when to visit Mexico.
-Offerings are made to ancestors’ souls, frequently with picnics and all-night vigils at their graves, and people build shrines in their homes to honour their departed relatives.
+Offerings are made to ancestors’ souls, frequently with picnics and all-night vigils at their graves, and people build shrines in their homes to honor their departed relatives.
 Sweetmeats and papier-mâché statues of dressed-up skeletons give proceedings a rather gothic air.
 Head for cemeteries to see the really spectacular stuff, or to Pátzcuaro.

 • Día de la Virgen de Guadalupe, Dec 12.
 Celebrations everywhere, and a huge day for pilgrims at the Basílica de Nuestra Señora de Guadalupe in Mexico City, home of Mexico’s most important Virgin (a manifestation, that is, of the biblical Virgin Mary), who appeared on this day in 1551.